The Prokhorov Effect: The Most Interesting Man in the World

 Not everything is up to western standards.
 In spite of large-scale spending on pollution control technology--about $100 million according to the New York Times, Norilsk is still one of the world's worst polluters, emitting nearly two million tons of sulfur dioxide annually, more than the entire nation of France.

-Then, following his detention on suspicion of prostitution in the French Alpine resort of Coucheval two years ago (see below), he was pressured by the Kremlin to sell his 25% stake in Norilsk.
-At the time, officials decided to go with his partner, Potanin, a less controversial figure.
-In Russia, political favor goes a long way in determining busines success.
+Then, following his detention on suspicion of prostitution in the French Alpine resort of Coucheval two years ago (more on that later), he was pressured by the Kremlin to sell his 25% stake in Norilsk.
+At the time, officials decided to favor his partner, Potanin, a less complicated and controversial figure.
+In Russia, political favor goes a long way in determining business success.
 The sale, completed just before the 2008 economic downturn, turned into a personal bonanza for Prokhorov..
 He received nearly $5 billion in cash as well as stock in Polyus and stock and debt in RusAl, now the main sources of his net worth.
 Recently, on a trip to France with Russia's President Dmitri Medvedev, Prokhorov joked "France occupies a special place in my life.
 Thanks to France, I have become very popular."

 A few months ago, Prokhorov posted a video entitled, "I'm Free" on his YouTube and RuTube accounts making fun of his erstwhile business partner.
 It's worth viewing, if only for the archival video of the Nets' new owner singing and bar-hopping.